Recipe Overview

 • This recipe can easily be halved.
 It makes a giant batch which is great for a crowd but not so great for a small family.
 Just make however much you want.
 The salad is pretty flexible so don’t worry if yours has extra noodles or not enough almonds or whatever.
 No one will notice, trust me.

 • Mix and match the seeds and nuts.
 Since there’s a whole array of crunchy stuff in this salad, you can easily omit one or two, or substitute ones you like better.
-Roasted peanuts are really good.
+Roasted peanuts or cashews are really good.
 I always eliminate the sesame seeds (and sesame oil) since my family is allergic to them.
 Often I just use sunflower seeds and ramen noodles if I’m making a smaller salad and it’s totally great.

-• Add protein and make a main course salad.
+• Add protein to make a main course salad.
 Baked or air fryer tofu, shredded chicken, or grilled shrimp are great on this salad.
 Try serving this salad with spicy Asian chicken wings or soy glazed salmon.
 Grill chicken that’s been marinated with Asian chicken marinade for an easy meal.

 • Looking for another easy salad?
 I love this main course cabbage salad with rotisserie chicken and honey lime dressing.
 Another one of my favorite quickie weeknight meals is egg roll in a bowl.
 It’s a one pan 30 minute dinner.